oreissig/HRMReproductionMechanism/README.md

 * `jump if zero #LABEL` continues execution at the given label only if the current datum is zero
 * `jump if negative #LABEL` continues execution at the given label only if the current datum is negative
 * `...` marks the beginning of a new comment line

+### Differences

+* As replacement for the graphical representation of jump targets you can declare labels and use those to designate a jump's destination.
+* Lots of memory slots are available, per default there are 9000.